DevGarth/thesands.github.io/README.md

-# restaurante.github.io
+# Thesands.github.io
-Es un template
+This is our template